rminehan/postgres-json-demo/slides.md

 > (Postgres) If you change your mind, I'm the first in line
 >
 > (Mongo) I tried to hold you back but you were stronger
+>
+> (Postgres) Don't, go, cha-sing af-ter mon-go, lay, all your search, on, me
+>
+> (Mongo) Knowing me, knowing you, there is nothing you can't do

 ---